Franklin Field: Other college football

 The Army–Navy Game was played 18 times at Franklin Field between 1899 and 1935 before moving to the larger Municipal Stadium in South Philadelphia in 1936.
 Penn alumnus and Olympic-medalist George Orton (who had worked with Frank Ellis in managing the Penn Relays) is credited with helping to bring the game to Philadelphia in 1899.

 Temple University played its home football games at Temple Stadium until the late 1970s.
-Temple Stadium had opened in 1928 and sat up to 34,000 for football.
+Temple Stadium, which opened in 1928, seated up to 34,000 for football.
 Over the years, Temple had played home games at Franklin Field when crowds were expected to exceed Temple Stadium's capacity.
 Temple moved its home games to Veterans Stadium in the late 1970s but the Phillies had priority for the field for Saturdays during baseball season, which ends the last week in September.
 When Temple home games conflicted with Phillies home games, Temple would play at Franklin Field.
 This continued through the 2002 season, Temple's final year at the Vet before the Owls moved to Lincoln Financial Field as tenants of the Eagles.
 One of the last Temple football games at Franklin Field was a 44–21 loss to the number-one-ranked Miami Hurricanes on September 14, 2002; Miami's Willis McGahee rushed for 134 yards and four touchdowns in front of 33,169 fans.

 In 2016, the multi-division Eastern College Athletic Conference (ECAC) held the second installment of its six NCAA Division III post-season bowl games (over three days) at Franklin Field for select member teams that did not make the DIII playoffs.
 In the series's inaugural year, the games were played at Arute Field in New Britain, Connecticut.
 The bowl series will move to Delaware Stadium in 2017, but will return to Franklin Field in 2018.

 Other professional football

 The NFL's Frankford Yellow Jackets hosted the Dayton Triangles on September 24, 1927, at Franklin Field.
 The Yellow Jackets usually played their home games in the Frankford section of Philadelphia.
 The Triangles won, 6–3.

-On August 23, 1958, the first Canadian Football League game played on American soil between two Canadian teams was played at Franklin Field, as the Hamilton Tiger-Cats defeated the Ottawa Rough Riders, 13–7.

-The Philadelphia Bell of the World Football League played their 1975 season home games at Franklin Field.
+The Philadelphia Bell of the World Football League played their 1975 home games at Franklin Field.
+(The Bell drew fewer than 12,000 fans total to five home games before the WFL folded in October.)

-Franklin Field hosted two United States Football League Philadelphia Stars play off games 1984 when the Philadelphia Phillies had games scheduled at Veterans Stadium on the same dates.
-The Stars defeated the New Jersey Generals 28–7 behind two touchdowns from RB Kelvin Bryant on June 30, 1984.
-A crowd of 19,038 saw the game on a warm and overcast afternoon.
-The game was broadcast nationally on ABC Sports.
-The Stars hosted the Birmingham Stallions in the Eastern Conference championship game at Franklin Field the following weekend, which was also broadcast on ABC.
+When the United States Football League's Philadelphia Stars had to move their 1984 playoff games out of the Vet (because the Philadelphia Phillies had games scheduled on those dates), they played at Franklin Field.
+On June 30, 1984, the Stars defeated the New Jersey Generals, 28–7, behind two touchdowns from Kelvin Bryant; a crowd of 19,038 saw the game on a warm and overcast afternoon.
+A week later, the Stars downed the Birmingham Stallions, 20-10, in the Eastern Conference championship game at Franklin Field, in front of 26,616 fans.
+(Both games were carried by ABC Sports, as was the 1984 USFL Championship Game, in which Philadelphia crushed the Arizona Wranglers, 23-3, to claim the league title.)